Employee Provident Fund (EPF)

 The Role of EPFO: Guardians of Social Security

-The EPFO is a statutory body under the Ministry of Labour and Employment, Government of India.
+The Employees' Provident Fund Organisation (EPFO) operates as a statutory authority under the jurisdiction of the Ministry of Labour and Employment, Government of India.
 It oversees the regulation and management of provident funds, pension schemes, and insurance schemes for the workforce.
 The organisation's primary objectives include:

-- Ensuring every employee has a single EPF account.
+- Making sure each employee has only one EPF account.

 - Facilitating easy compliance for employers.